someparty/someparty/source/articles/2021-02-07-year-of-the-horse.html.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ihWkJC-Lh9w" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ###[Kristian North](https://kristiannorth.bandcamp.com/): "Fantasy"
-==Watch at [YouTube](https://youtu.be/J4kY0g3U35I) - Listen at [Bandcamp](https://kristiannorth.bandcamp.com/track/fantasy)==
+==Watch on [YouTube](https://youtu.be/J4kY0g3U35I) - Preview and purchase at [Bandcamp](https://kristiannorth.bandcamp.com/track/fantasy)==

 Alt-pop crooner [Kristian North](http://kristiannorth.bandcamp.com) is working with Montreal psych label [Mothland](https://www.mothland.com/) on the release of his new full-length. *Passion Play* arrives April 30 on the label, and you can premiere the lead single "Fantasy" now.
-The singer/songwriter commented on the funky new track:
+The singer-songwriter commented on the funky new track:

 >"Watching the [1970 French musical], *Donkey Skin*, while I hummed this song's chorus was when it all clicked.
 There's something to be said about reality there, but mostly it's just candy, melodrama, and fairy tales.
 I consider 'Fantasy' to be part of a trio of vaguely cynical love songs on this record."